God is Kindness, He is kind

 Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice.
 Be kind to one another, tender-hearted, forgiving each other, just as God in Christ also has forgiven you.
 Ephesians 4:31-32 NASB®

-The reactions in verse 31 lead to stress, discontent and a person no one wants to be around.
-The kind reactions in verse 32 lead to a gentle and good-natured person; who has contentment, serenity, and happiness.
+The reactions in verse 31 lead to stress, discontentment and a person no one wants to be around.
+The kind reactions in verse 32 lead to a gentle and good-natured person; who has contentment and compassion.

 Ask yourself, what type of person do you want to be?
 The person God wants you to be, who brings kindness, love, and forgiveness into the world, or the mean, angry and bitter type of person?
 You have a choice.